mikelcaz/yagnislang/_posts/2019-02-21-first-bits.markdown

 myowntype🕳goodbye
 ```

+> Every space has been replaced with holes (U+1F573).
+It may have a different width.
+If you rely on monospaced fonts to align your code, you probably deserve it.

 Code is text, and nobody prevents the user from changing to proportional fonts.
-No one should be forced to that, it's a silly requirement.
-Please stop doing ASCII art.
+No one should be forced to use monospaced fonts, it's a silly requirement (and a few times unmaintainable).
+Please stop making ASCII art out of your code.

-And due to the way tabs work, they should not be used to align code either.
-So just don't align your code, nor rely on punching it in a card, because it won't work:
+Of course, as tabs relies on tabstops, they should not be used to align code either.
+So don't bother with aligning your code at all, nor write it in a punched card, because it won't work as you intend in your colleagues's computers.

+Apparently aligned code:

 ```
 int hello
 www world
 ```

-(Becomes):
+(Could become unexpectedly into):

 int hello
 www world